 Health Insurance and Evacuation Coverage

-All students participating in a BU Study Abroad program must have comprehensive health insurance coverage valid at their destinations, as well as emergency travel assistance to cover medical and security evacuation.
-Students must retain their existing health insurance: study abroad insurance does NOT replace comprehensive, US-based health insurance as required by Massachusetts and US law.
+Students must retain their existing health insurance: study abroad insurance does NOT replace comprehensive, US-based health insurance, as required by Massachusetts and US law.
 You may not participate in BU Study Abroad programs without certifying that you have US-based coverage or are purchasing the BU Student Health Plan.

-Comprehensive health and evacuation coverage is automatically provided through GeoBlue for students participating in most programs.
-The GeoBlue policy provides primary coverage to a limit of $250,000 for most medical costs, with no deductibles or copayments.
+Comprehensive health and evacuation coverage is included in the program cost for all students participating in BU Study Abroad overseas programs.
+For most programs, the BU International travel insurance policy, which as of January 1, 2025 is provided by Chubb and administered by International SOS, provides primary coverage to a limit of $250,000 for most medical costs, with no deductibles or copayments.

 Coverage normally begins one day before the program’s official start date and ends one day after the program’s official end date.

-There are several circumstances in which students may need to contact GeoBlue directly, including making plans prior to departure.
-Keep in mind some GeoBlue services may not be available until you’re registered within the GeoBlue system.
-Registration occurs approximately 2-4 weeks prior to your program departure date.
+There are several circumstances in which students may need to contact International SOS directly, including making plans prior to departure.

 - Availability of medication (including shipment options/costs)